 Real estate should be held for the long-term capital gain period of one year before disposition in order to satisfy section 1031’s requirement of being held for investment or business purposes.
 Any replacement property received in an exchange should also be held for more than a year.

-Foreign realty is also not eligible for section 1031 treatment.
+Foreign properties is also not eligible for section 1031 treatment.

 The paper trail for this documentation should begin with the original purchase and sale agreement, which could contain a clause such as: